Gible02/Security-analysis-and-hardening/README.md

 # Security-analysis-and-hardening
-I want to create a controlled pentesting envionment using kali linux and Windows 11 VMs (this is my first time and i plan on documenting everything)
+Objective: I want to create a controlled pentesting environment using Kali Linux and Windows 11 VMs (this is my first time and I plan on documenting everything)
+Start date 9/18/25 (in progress)